CarimA/RPG/events.md

 - Consider having a `Module` class which is automatically injected with a Service which could help solve ^^^
     - Extract all scenes into a module?
 - Change the camera into a typical class instead of a system
+- Go through all constructors and make it so that it only has Services for anything that requires services
+- Go through all classes and set service requests in the constructor